SharePoint Migrations: The Ideal vs. the Realistic

 The alarm on your smartphone rings.
-You get dressed to go to the office where your migration, testing, developers, and administrators are all one small over-tasked group, about 5 resources short of what you really need, three of your senior administrators are out sick or on leave, your project manager just started two weeks ago and her badge still doesn’t work, and none of your customers have responded to the email sent out a month ago requesting they do the cleanup of their SharePoint sites to prepare for the migration.
+You get dressed to go to the office where your migration, testing, developers, and administrator teams are all one small over-tasked group, about 5 resources short of what you really need.
+One of your senior administrators is out sick or on leave, your project manager just started two weeks ago and her badge still doesn’t work, and none of your customers have responded to the email sent out a month ago requesting they do the cleanup of their SharePoint sites to prepare for the migration.

 Go hard or go home first.
 This means tackle your most difficult areas first.
 For example, if you have some legacy websites or applications that will be migrating to SharePoint from a non-Microsoft platform; or if you have a particularly complex SharePoint web application (contains PII, custom-coded applications, heavily customized HTML, etc.…), migrate that content first.
 Why?
 Because everything that can go wrong with migrating that type of content will.
-The biggest lesson learned here is how long it took to migrate massive amounts of data.
-This tested the power of the chosen migration tool.
-The rest of your migration will seem relatively easy and you have plenty of wisdom to apply when issues arise on the easier content.
+The biggest lesson we learned here is how long it takes to migrate massive amounts of data.
+All of the errors, forms and workflows that need to be re-developed or re-mapped will happen during most difficult evolution.
+The rest of your migration will seem relatively easy and you will have plenty of wisdom to apply when similar issues arise on the less complex content.

 Custom apps built with Visual Studio 2012 or earlier can have major functional issues; opening them up to correct them after migration may only be possible if you have VS 2012 (which is typically not installed in an SP 2016 environment).